vijayyande/my-own-ebooks/Cpp_Detailed_QA_Bank_Expanded.md

 **Answer:** It is the type written in the conversion-operator declaration and identifies the type to which the class object can be converted.

-## Chapter 15 — Object-Oriented Programming — More Questions
+## -> 15 — Object-Oriented Programming — More Questions

 ### Q437.
 What is substitutability in inheritance?